MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 when using Otoroshi CRDs, Kubernetes becomes the single source of truth for the synced entities.
 It means that any value in the descriptors deployed will overrides the one in Otoroshi datastore each time it's synced.
 So be careful if you use the Otoroshi UI or the API, some changes in configuration may be overriden by CRDs sync job.
 @@@

+@@@ warning
+when using Otoroshi CRDs, all the kubernetes accounts/users that need to access/write Otoroshi CRDs resources will need to be able to access those with the according rights.
+@@@

 ### Resources examples

 group.yaml